Pea Island Life-Saving Station: Later years

 Etheridge served as the keeper at Pea Island for twenty years.
-In January 1900, as Orville and Wilbur Wright were planning their voyage to Kitty Hawk to experiment with human flight, Etheridge, at the age of 58, fell ill and died at the station.
+In January 1900, Etheridge, at the age of 58, fell ill and died at the station.
 Pea Island continued to be manned by an all-black crew through the Second World War.
 The station was decommissioned in 1947.
 One of the last surviving surfmen to serve at the station, William Charles Bowser, died at age 91 on June 28, 2006.
 Herbert Collins, who served in the 1940s and put the locks on the station when it was closed, died Sunday, March 14, 2010.
 In 1996, the Coast Guard awarded the Gold Life-Saving Medal posthumously to the keeper and crew of the Pea Island station for the rescue of the people of the E.S.
 Newman.
 Etheridge and his family are buried at the Pea Island Life Saving Station memorial on the grounds of the North Carolina Aquarium on Roanoke Island.